 So no matter what part you choose to take first, you’ll have about 72 seconds to answer each question.
 And naturally, some questions will take more time while others require much less thinking.
 Also, all questions are equally weighted and there is no penalty for wrong answers or guessing.
 So don’t leave any blank!

-Here is an outline of what you can expect to be tested on for each part and the weight range of the topics.
-You can see specifics on the IIA website.
+Here is an outline of what you can expect to be tested on for each part and the weight range of the internal auditing topics.
+You can see specifics regarding the certification process on the IIA website.

 - Mandatory Guidance (35-45%)